 These particular capsules contain 352 mg Omega-3 with more than 207 mg DHA (docosahexaenoic acid) and 123 mg EPA (eicosapentaenoic acid) in each capsule.
 These particular capsules that we recommend contain no added Vit E which is why we advise you use them for your dog’s homemade recipes.
 The VEGDOG supplement contains added Vit E and if giving capsules with Omega 3 and Vit E, this could result in an overdose of Vit E which is one of the fat soluble vitamins and its levels needs to be carefully balanced in your dog’s plant-based diet.

 There is a third Omega-3 called alpha-linolenic acid (ALA), the most common Omega 3 fatty acid in most of our diets.
 It is found in vegetable oils and nuts (especially walnuts), flax seeds, leafy vegetables, and some animal fat, especially in grass-fed animals.
-Omega 3 fatty acids in dogs have to be EPA and DHA rather than alpha linolenic acid (ALA) which they don’t utilise well.
-ALA is what is in flaxseed oils and some companies advertise that as a source of Omega 3 FAs for dogs – confusing dogs with people, I guess.
+Omega 3 fatty acids in dogs have to be EPA and DHA rather than alpha linolenic acid (ALA) which dogs don’t utilise as well as humans.
+ALA is what is in flaxseeds that are not well absorbed in dogs.
+It is better to use flaxseed (or linseed) oil as used in our recipes as this provides the requirements of ALA and EPA rather than the soaked seeds as shown in this article.

 A balance of linseed (or flaxseed oil) in our dog’s homemade diet, as well Algae oil would be the best option.